Ph.D. in Social Psychology

 Our program also has links with the two judicial education centers at the University and with the Grant Sawyer Center for Justice Studies.
 Our program has special international ties in Great Britain, The Netherlands, Spain, and Australia.
 Program faculty are also on the editorial boards of a variety of international scholarly journals.

-The interdisciplinary Ph.D. program in social psychology at the University of Nevada, Reno is one of the oldest social psychology programs in the country.
+The Interdisciplinary Social Psychology Ph.D. program at the University of Nevada, Reno is one of the oldest social psychology programs in the country.
 The interdisciplinary focus allows students to experience wide range of perspectives in the field of social psychology.
 This holistic approach equips students with knowledge and understanding that prepares them for engaging and rewarding work in both academic and applied settings upon completion of the program.

 Financial Commitment to Students